Skip to content

 • How to File a Complaint?

-• The Office of Inclusion, Equity, and Diversity works to ensure a safe and comfortable working and learning environment at the University of Tennessee Health Science Center.
-Any member of the UTHSC community who believes he or she has been discriminated on the basis of a protected class can file a complaint with the Office of Equity of Diversity.
-This course will provide insight into the types of complaints that can be filed, the complaint and resolution processes, as well as available supportive measures available students and employees.
+• The Office of Access and Compliance ensures a safe and comfortable working and learning environment at the University of Tennessee Health Science Center.
+Any member of the UT Health Science Center community who believes he or she has been harassed or discriminated against based on a protected class can file a complaint with the Office of Access and Compliance.
+This course will provide insight into the types of complaints that can be filed, the complaint and resolution processes, and available supportive measures for students and employees.

-• This course offers an introductory look at the accommodation and interactive process regarding the Americans with Disabilities Act (ADA) and Religion.
-The ADA, Rehabilitation Act of 1973, and other laws prohibits employers from discriminating against individuals with a disability and provide certain rights and protections in this context.
-The interactive process allows for clarifying an individual’s needs, exploring potential accommodations, and ultimately identifying an effective reasonable accommodation(s) as it relates to a disability or religious beliefs/practices.
-Those who participate in this course will learn relevant concepts and laws, goals of the interactive process, and the importance of not retaliating against the individual for requesting an accommodation.
+• This lecture introduces the accommodation and interactive process regarding the Americans with Disabilities Act (ADA) and Religion.
+The ADA, Rehabilitation Act of 1973, and other laws prohibit employers from discriminating against individuals with a disability and provide certain rights and protections in this context.
+The interactive process clarifies an individual’s needs, explores potential accommodations, and identifies an effective reasonable accommodation(s) related to a disability or religious beliefs/practices.
+Those who participate in this course will learn relevant concepts and laws, the goals of the interactive process, and the importance of not retaliating against the individual for requesting accommodation.

 • The Importance of Protected Characteristics

-• This course provides insight into the various protections afforded to individuals by law and policy in the workplace and in education.
-It includes an overview of EEO laws, Title VI, Title VII and Title IX, and related university policies.
-Attendees will discuss how discrimination may appear through direct or indirect conduct, and the importance of reporting such conduct.
+• This course provides insight into the various protections afforded to individuals by law and policy in the workplace and education.
+It includes an overview of EEO laws, Title VI, Title VII, and Title IX, as well as related university policies.
+Attendees will discuss how discrimination may appear through direct or indirect conduct and the importance of reporting such conduct.

-• Search committees are challenged by implicit biases even though they function in an advisory capacity.
-For some members on the committee ‘fit’ or ‘add’ of a candidate becomes the focus of the search process exercise.
-Are you more partial to ‘fit’ in deciding who becomes a part of the team and how should this be addressed?
+• Search committees are challenged by cognitive biases even though they function in an advisory capacity.
+For some committee members, the ‘fit’ or ‘add’ of a candidate becomes the focus of the search process exercise.
+Are you more partial to ‘fit’ in deciding who becomes a part of the team/organization, and how should this be addressed?

 Design Your Own Package

-(may select one course from each of the three existing packages not to exceed three courses in the Custom Package)
+may select one course from each of the three existing packages not to exceed four (4) courses in the Custom Package)

 • ____________________________